 ]

-If you want to restrict access to a bucket only from a specific public IP address or a specific VPC, you can create two Deny statements:
+To restrict bucket access to a specified public IP address or a specified VPC, you can create two deny policy statements:

-After you add the preceding two Deny statements to the bucket policy, if a request matches either of the conditions, the request is denied.
-The following example shows how to deny all users except those from a specific public IP address (203.0.113.5
+After you add the preceding two Deny statements to the bucket policy, access is denied if either condition is met.
+The following example denies all users, except for those from a public IP address of 203.0.113.5 or a VPC with an ID of t4nlw426y44rd3iq4xxxx, from reading files in the target bucket examplebucket.

-In the following Deny statement, the Principal element is set to an asterisk (*) and the Condition element is specified.
-Therefore, the Deny statement takes effect for all users, including the bucket owner.
-If a user does not access the bucket from the specified public IP address or the specified VPC, the access requests from the user are denied.
+In the following deny policy statements, the Principal is a wildcard character (*) and a Condition is included.
+Therefore, they apply to all visitors, including the bucket owner.
+If the access is not from the specified public IP address or the specified VPC, the access request is denied.

-The following Deny statement is used only to deny access and does not grant access permissions.
-If the authorization principal has not been granted access permissions, you can add an Allow statement.
+The following deny policy statements restrict access but do not grant any access permissions.
+If the principal has not been granted access permissions, you must add an allow policy statement to grant access.

 {